 Arthur (Art) Carichner

 Carichner, a graduate of Mansfield University, served as Instrumental Music Educator in charge of the band program at Horseheads High School (1978-2011), and was the department chair during his final four years at the school.
-He is currently working in the School of Music at Ithaca College, and conducted the campus band this past semester.
+He is currently working in the School of Music at Ithaca College, and has taught various music education courses and has led the campus band.
 In 2011, he received the NYS Distinguished Retired Band Director Award, and he was Horseheads Central School District Teacher of the Year in 2004.

 20180318GH_092.jpg